Cappahccino/SB-MCP/README.md

 npm start
 ```

+## Auto Port Selection

+The server now includes automatic port selection!
+If the configured port (default 3000) is already in use, the server will automatically find the next available port.
+This eliminates the "EADDRINUSE: address already in use" error that happens when multiple instances of the server try to use the same port.

+For example, if port 3000 is already in use, the server will try ports 3001, 3002, etc., until it finds an available one.

 ## Usage with Claude Desktop

 ### Option 1: Simple Configuration with npm package (Recommended)

-Now that the package is published on npm, you can use a much simpler configuration.
-Create a `claude_mcp_config.json` file with the following content:
+Create a `mcp-config.json` file with the following content:

 ```json
 {